-Investigators are responsible for prompt reporting of proposed changes in research activity to the IRB, and for ensuring that changes in IRB approved research are not initiated without IRB review and approval except when necessary to eliminate apparent immediate hazards to the subject.
+Investigators are responsible for prompt reporting of proposed changes in research activity to the IRB, and for ensuring that changes in IRB approved research are not initiated without IRB review and approval Radford University Research Compliance Office rev. December 2022 except when necessary to eliminate apparent immediate hazards to the subject.
 Minor changes in previously approved research may be reviewed utilizing an expedited process.